Vianne-a1/anything/README.md

     4. Run $ deactivate to deactivate the virtual environment

-1. Run this project by running `cd anything`
+1. Navigate to the directory by running `cd anything`
    - If requirements are not installed yet, run `pip install -r requirements.txt`
 2. Run `cd/app`
 3. Run `python3 build_db.py`.